HearthSim/kettle-design/rfc/kettle-new.md

 - All values above E0 are reserved for core protocol usage.

 Extension implementers can reserve blocks which each hold 16 unique adresses.
-These addresses are implemented within the [Message Type](#message_type)
+These addresses are implemented within the Message Type.
 The range of blocks which can be allocated go from 00 up until DF (inclusive).
 This provides the ability to allocate a maximum of 224 different extensions.
 Less if multiple blocks are allocated for one extension.